NathanYo/verb_the_noun_bot/README.md

         pip install tweepy

-# sort.py
+# linear_search.py
-This program sorts through a list of verbs and nouns found at http://wordlist.aspell.net/12dicts/ which is the 2of12id.txt file.
+This program performs a linear search through a list of verbs and nouns found at http://wordlist.aspell.net/12dicts/ which is the 2of12id.txt file.
 It writes all nouns to a noun text file, and all verbs to a verb text file.
 The usage of this script is:

-        python sort.py <FILE_IN> <VERB_OUT> <NOUN_OUT>
+        python linear_search.py <FILE_IN> <VERB_OUT> <NOUN_OUT>

 # jeremy_bot.py
 This program reads in a verb file, a noun file, and writes it to TWEET_ARCHIVE.txt and tweets.txt.
 The script only writes if the tweet does not exist in TWEET_ARCHIVE.txt.
 Usage: